awesomerank/awesomerank.github.io/lists/yissachar/awesome-dart.md

 ## Utilities

-* [Flutter ★1001](https://github.com/flutter/engine) - Flutter is a new way to build high-performance, cross-platform mobile apps, allowing you to write applications for Android and iOS.
 * [Quiver ★146](https://github.com/google/quiver-dart) - A set of utility libraries that makes using many libraries easier and more convenient, or adds additional functionality.
 * [route_hierarchical ★30](https://github.com/angular/route.dart) - Route is a client routing library for Dart that helps make building single-page web apps.
 * [Archive](https://pub.dartlang.org/packages/archive) - A library to encode and decode various archive and compression formats.